ZinedineFerrouk/ZinedineFerrouk/README.md

 - 🌱 I’m currently learning React & TypeScript.
 - 💬 Ask me about anything that you want to know about me.
 - 📫 Reach me on LinkedIn : https://www.linkedin.com/in/zinedineferrouk/
+- 👀 You can also visit my portfolio at https:zinedine.me